SHSharkar/MCP-Mathematics/README.md

 Before you install MCP Mathematics, make sure you have:

-- Python 3.10 or later installed on your system
+- Python 3.10 or later on your system
 - An MCP-compatible AI assistant (Claude Desktop, VS Code with Continue, or similar)

 ### Installation Options

-Pick the installation method that works best for you:
+Choose the installation method that works best for you:

 #### Option 1: Quick Install with uv (Recommended)

-This is the quickest way to get started:
+This is the fastest way to get started:

 ```bash
 # Install the uv package manager if you haven't already